mmurph211/Grid/README.md

 Usage
 -----

-Create a `DIV` element with an `ID` and preferably a fixed width and height:
+Create a `div` element with an `id` attribute and preferably a fixed width and height:

     <div id="myGrid" style="width:800px;height:360px;"></div>